 70. The Secretariat was aware that other organizations in the UN common system had run voluntary separation schemes without submission to their governing bodies.
 The WIPO Secretariat, however, disclosed the Scheme to the Coordination Committee because it involves derogating, for a limited period, from the indemnity terms contained in Chapter IX of the Staff Regulations and Staff Rules.

-[End of Addendum]
+[End of Addendum and of Annex XI]